Bronwyn Oliver: Themes and critical reception

 It has the delicate, adamantine beauty that characterises many of her pieces, but is also an engineering marvel: 380 kilograms of metal that was delivered on the back of an oversized truck and now hangs from a single specially manufactured rod fixed to the ceiling.

 The Sydney Morning Heralds art writer, John McDonald, said of her work "It often seems to me she's only got one tune, but it's a pretty good tune".
 He later elaborated:

 It is a cliche that every artist keeps making the same work, but in Oliver's case, while some forms resemble sea creatures and others the buds of plants, the family ties between even the most diverse pieces are very strong ... nothing was dashed off or thrown together.
 Every piece feels as if it has been minutely considered, with each strand of copper wire being brazed into exactly the right spot ...
 All the things that have recently been said about Oliver – that she was beautiful, intelligent, charming – could also be said about the work.

 Despite this consistency in her output and the coherent themes of her oeuvre, variety was also present.
 Critic Bruce James considered her 2002 exhibition, and in particular one small work titled Crackled, to demonstrate a broader artistic range: "Crackled is ... formally surprising, evidence that Oliver is not content to rely on a winning recipe of convolution for her concepts.
 Whole new areas of physical and artistic exploration lay open before her".
 Hannah Fink, reflecting on Oliver's last sculptures, wrote:

 The mastery of her last works seems to defy imagining – one can only marvel at the ingenuity of their construction and the perfection of their realisation.
 The utter variety of her posthumous exhibition ... put paid to any suggestion she had reached a natural end to her work: almost every work was different, and full of innovation.

 In 2000, Oliver was included by Australian Art Collector in its list of Australia's 50 "most collectable artists".
-In 2005, her work was identified by auction dealers as amongst those of greatest interest in the secondary art market.
+In 2005, her work was identified by auction dealers as amongst those of greatest interest in the resale art market.